datascience/plato-taverna-docker/README.md

 ```

 ## Interactive access
-To gain interactive access to the image, override the entrypoint
+To gain interactive access to the image, run `/bin/bash` in an interactive docker container

 ```
-docker run --rm -i -t --entrypoint /bin/bash plato-taverna:latest
+docker run --rm -i -t plato-taverna:latest /bin/bash
 ```

-You can also get root access by additionally overriding the user
+You can get root access by overriding the user

 ```
-docker run --rm -i -t --entrypoint /bin/bash -u 0 plato-taverna:latest
+docker run --rm -i -t -u root plato-taverna:latest /bin/bash
 ```

 ## Running as normal user
-Since docker requires root access to run a container normal users have to `sudo` the command.
+Since docker requires root access to run a container, normal users have to use `sudo`.
 To avoid entering a password, you can explicitely allow executing `docker run` with this image and predefined parameters without a password, e.g. by creating a file `/etc/sudoers.d/docker-taverna` containing

 ```
-%docker-taverna ALL=(root) NOPASSWD: /usr/bin/docker run --rm plato-taverna\:latest*
+%docker-taverna ALL=(root) NOPASSWD: /usr/bin/docker run --rm plato-taverna\:latest executeworkflow *
 ```

 # License